polterguy/polterguy.github.io/tutorials/threading/index.md

 Although Hyperlambda is a super high level programming language, it's got very good support for threading, and due to that it's _implicitly async in nature_, it's also extremely scalable.
-In this micro tutorial, we will walk you through some of the concepts related to threading, and explain how threading is simplified in Hyperlambda, eliminating an entire axiom of problems typically related to creating and handling multithreaded programming.
+In this micro tutorial, we will walk you through some of the concepts related to threading, and explain how threading is simplified in Hyperlambda, eliminating an entire axiom of problems related to multithreaded programming.
 If you prefer to watch YouTube videos of me demonstrating things, feel free to watch the following video.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/36SYdJN_HIc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>